alskalmusic/ankbot/README.md

 # ankbot
-A fork of the bot used on the official Ålskål Discord server.
+The bot used on the official Ålskål Discord server.